JoaoLopesF/Esp-Mobile-Apps-Esp32/extras/Arduino/README.md

 Just copy the directory main to your Arduino project.

-I recomend You start opennig the Example project in Arduino directory.
+I recomend You start opennig the Examples projects in this Arduino directory.

 Notes:
     - See recomendations to ESP-IDF code in main README.